YingZhou001/IBDkin/readme.md

 # 1 Installation

-The following commands download the source code, change the working directory to the source code folder "IBDkin/src-v2.8.7.3/", then type `make`, and create the executable file,`IBDkin`:
+The following commands download the source code, change the working directory to the source code folder "IBDkin/src-v2.8.7.3/", and create the executable file,`IBDkin`:

 ```bash